th2-net/th2-check1/README.md

 + Migrated sailfish-utils from `3.7.0` to `3.8.1`
   + Now Check1 keep the order of repeating result groups by default
   + Fix IN, NOT_IN FilterOperation interaction
-+ Fixed setting of the `failUnexpected` parameter while converting a message filter

 ### 3.7.2